SEER-Medicare: Provider Files

 The Mergers and Acquisitions file will be made available without charge to investigators.
 Investigators must include a description of the use of the file in their proposal requesting SEER-Medicare data.

-Documentation for the Mergers and Acquisitions file is available in PDF format.
+Documentation for the Mergers and Acquisitions file (PDF) is available in PDF format.

 NPI-UPIN Physician Crosswalk File for the SEER-Medicare Data